Canop/broot/website/docs/navigation.md

 Not trimming the root is also possible in normal mode by using the `toggle_trim_root` toggle.

 !!!
 Note
-	The displayed size on unix is the space the file takes on disk, that is the number of blocks multiplied by the size of a block.
+	The displayed size on Unix is the space the file takes on disk, that is the number of blocks multiplied by the size of a block.
 If a file is sparse, a little 's' is displayed next to the size.

 Those toggles may also be defined with [launch options](../launch) and the [default_flags preference](../conf_file/#default-flags).